 Children are very welcome at Stockbridge and play an important role in all our services.
 They participate in the first part of each service before going through to Young Church in the halls behind the church.
 At some services such as Christmas and Easter they stay in the church for the full service with plenty of activities to keep them busy!

 Music plays an important part of our worship.
 Our Director of Music is Marion Lees McPherson and she is supported by Esther Chuang.
 The choir meets on Sunday mornings at 10am.
 They are always keen to welcome enthusiastic singers, whether or not they read music.
 Please speak to Marion after the service for more information.
 For more information about the Choir and to hear some of their music click here.

-Tea and coffee are served at the end of the service.
+Tea and coffee are usually served at the end of the service.
 This takes place in the church halls at the back of the building.
 The side door to the left of the church leads you there, or you can just follow the crowds.

 We serve excellent Fair Trade Coffee from specialist suppliers Kingdom Coffee.